-It is known that the boys of Oakham School were playing cricket during the nineteenth century, and the first known reference is to a match, which was won, against Grantham College in 1821, with the rules of the School Cricket Club being drawn up in 1836.
-In 1884 the School celebrated its Tercentenary, and since then full details of all cricket matches played by the 1st X1 have been kept.
-An annual Statistical History is published (contact BN2@oakham.rutland.sch.uk) and all match cards since 1884 are published on www.cricketarchive.com .
-Since 1884 up to the beginning of the 2013 season, excluding t20 matches, the X1 has played 1810 matches (won 586, lost 586, drawn 626, tied 12).
+It is known that the boys of Oakham School were playing cricket during the nineteenth century, and the first known reference to a match, which was won, was against Uppingham School at Uppingham in 1815 and the second Known match was against Grantham College, also won, in 1821.
+The then rules of the School Cricket Club were drawn up in 1836.
+An annual Statistical History is published and all match cards since 1884 (none exist before that date) are published on www.cricketarchive.com up to 2016 when Cricket Archives stopped compiling school matches.
+Since 1884 up to the beginning of the 2019 season, excluding t20 matches where records are incomplete and are kept separately from the traditional format, the X1 has played 1889 matches (won 620, lost 610, drawn 646, tied 13).

 Directions to the school:

 School Map (1st XI cricket is played on Doncaster Close):

 Further information can be found at www.oakham.rutland.sch.uk.